OpenChannelSSD/documentation/docs/gettingstarted.md

     - lbbfrequency:<int> : Bad block frequency for generating bad block table.
 If no frequency is provided LNVM_DEFAULT_BB_FREQ will be used.

 The list of LightNVM parameters in QEMU can be found in `$QUEMU_DIR/hw/block/nvme.c` under the _Advanced optional options_ comment.

+# Add target on top of device

+After the modified kernel is booted and the null_nvm module is loaded, a target is ready to be initialized on top.
+Use the following command to initialize a target (FTL):

+    echo "a nulln0 test rrpc 0:0" > /sys/module/lnvm/parameters/configure_debug

+The parameters is as following:

+ 1.  a -> Adds a target to a backend device
+ 2.  nulln0 -> Backend device (use cat /sys/module/lnvm/parameters/configure_debug to see available devices).
+ 3.  test -> Name of target to be exposed at /dev/test.
+ 4.  rrpc -> Name of the target engine.
+Our case rrpc.
+ 5. 0:0 is start channel : end channel.
+This is a range of how many channels of the attached open-channel SSD device that should be allocated to the target.

+After successfully registering the target.
+You may issue reads and writes to /dev/test

 # Common Problems